mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 - Started shipping orders through our 3PL vendor.
 - Transitioned all remote contractors from TopTracker and Deel to Toggl and Pilot.
-  - TopTracker is fine, but it's free and you get what you pay for.
+  - TopTracker is fine, but it's free, and you get what you pay for.
-  - Deel was a poor experience, and Pilot is not spectacular, but it's better.
+  - Deel was a poor experience
+  - Pilot is not spectacular, but it's better.
 - Mapped out and delegated tasks needed to release Voyager 2a in January.

 ### Lessons learned